The year is coming to an end, which means it’s time to look forward and ask, what will 2018 bring for the hotel and lodging industry?

 According to a SaaS industry market report by Finances Online, there were only 20 SaaS companies in 2016 that create tech solutions specifically for the hospitality industry, compared to 65 for real estate and construction and 96 for health.

 The lack of hospitality-specific technology and software solutions doesn’t mean hotels should shy away from SaaS.
-Instead, companies should consider solutions that help streamline workflow automation, like staff management software, rather than going after seemingly innovative trends, like untouched mobile kiosks.
+Instead, companies should consider solutions that help improve employee engagement and workforce productivity, rather than going after seemingly innovative trends, like untouched mobile kiosks.

 Finding and retaining talent